Posted on December 19, 2013 in Teen Drinking

 The sad truth is that on homecoming night, just as another deadly occasion, prom night, some teens won’t be coming home because either they were drinking or another driver did.
 Parents need to talk to their teens about the dangers of drinking and driving.

-Parents who explain the dangers, point out misperceptions and emphasize family expectations could save their child’s life as well as someone else’s.
+Parents who explain the dangers, point out misperceptions, and emphasize family expectations regarding problematic alcohol use could save their child’s life as well as someone else’s.

 Struggling with drug or alcohol addiction?